SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 ## Server Config on ISP Router
 There are six steps in configuring the ISP router for PPPoE:
 * Set up the username & password with which the user will authenticate
-* Set up a local IP pool (not DHCP pool) containing the IP addresses which'll be handed out the clients connecting to the router.
+* Set up a **dialer pool** - local IP pool (not DHCP pool) containing the IP addresses which'll be handed out the clients connecting to the router.
 * Set up a _Virtual-Template_, assign an IP address to it for connection and associate it to distribute IP address from the pool
 * Set up the same Virtual-Template to for _CHAP callin_ authentication
 * Assign the Virtual-Templete to a _Broad-Band Access Group_.